ScaledAgileDevOps/SADMF/content/Practices/_index.md

 ## DevOps Process Excellence Assessment

+This weekly assessment of every person in the organization is designed to report how mature the organization is at applying the framework.
+This also allows us to rank everyone on a bell curve to better inform the [Tribunal](/release-convoy/#tribunal).
+The assessment is performed using a self-reported survey plus a test to gauge how much of the material has been memorized.

 ## Fractal-based Development

 Below is the required branching pattern with permanent branches for Testing, Conflict Resolution, and Development.